-In suspected drunk driving, there must be some behavior that indicates impairment, such as erratic driving, violating traffic laws, or a collision.
-However, probable cause isn’t always as obvious as it was for the Coatesville man.
+In suspected drunk driving cases, there must be some behavior that indicates impairment.
+This includes erratic driving, violating traffic laws, or a collision.
+However, probable cause isn’t always obvious.
 Under the 14th Amendment to the U.S. Constitution, there is a protection against unreasonable search and seizure, so an officer must have more than just a hunch.

 In general, probable cause requires facts that demonstrate a high probability that the driver is impaired or consumed alcohol in excess of the legal limit.
-Visual findings, such as a driver’s mannerisms, speech, or behavior, can be enough to meet probable cause standards.
+Visual findings, like a driver’s mannerisms, speech, or behavior, can be enough to meet probable cause standards.
 A police officer may also establish probable cause by other circumstances, including the smell of alcohol or open containers in the car.

 In Pennsylvania, authorities may also use field sobriety tests to establish probable cause.
 The Walk-and-Turn and One-Leg-Stand tests are common.
 The Horizontal Gaze Nystagmus test assesses your impairment by determining how well you can focus on a moving object, such as a pen.

-If the police fail to identify facts that lead to probable cause to arrest you for DUI, any evidence gathered from that point on may not be admissible in court – which may lead to a dismissal in some cases.
+If the police fail to identify facts that lead to probable cause to arrest you for DUI, any evidence gathered from that point on may not be admissible in court.
+This may lead to a dismissal in some cases.